By · Co-Founder · 19 min read · Updated

 Table of Contents

 TCP TimeClock+ is a time and attendance platform made by TCP Software.
 It combines time clock management, leave tracking, payroll integration, and basic employee scheduling in one system.
 For critical access hospital scheduling, TCP TimeClock+ is often chosen by hospitals that want one platform handling both time tracking and scheduling rather than managing two separate tools.
+For the broader treatment of how AI-built nurse schedules work, see AI nurse scheduling.
 The question for a CAH nurse manager is whether a system built primarily around time tracking meets her scheduling needs, or whether a scheduling-focused service handles more of the weekly work for her.
 For the full range of nurse scheduling software options at the CAH scale, see our dedicated guide.
 If you are specifically comparing TCP TimeClock+ against other scheduling platforms, see our best TCP alternatives for Critical Access Hospitals guide.

 DimensionTCP TimeClock+Managed Service (SimpleScheduleAI)